joelparkerhenderson/social-value-orientation/README.md

   * Approximately 1/2 of people.

-## Experiment

 Social value orientation is measured by tests that have been extensively developed and tweaked over the years.

-For example, a test might ask you to choose between options:
+## Experiment 1

+Choose which option sounds best to you:

-* Option A: 480 points for self and 80 points for other
+* Option A: 480 points for yourself and 80 points for the other

-* Option B: 540 points for self and 280 points for other
+* Option B: 540 points for you and 280 points for the other

-* Option C: 480 points for self and 480 points for other
+* Option C: 480 points for you and 480 points for the other

-For another example, a test might ask you to describe yourself:
+## Experiment 2

+Choose which option sounds like you:

-* Option A: I like to “win” relative to other people.
+* Option A: I like to win relative to other people.

 * Option B: I like to gain the largest share of resources for myself.

 * Option C: I like to equalize outcomes.

-Rubric:
+## Experimental results

+After you try the two experiments above, here are the results:

-* If you chose Option A then you're a pro-self-competitor.
+* If you chose Option A, then you're a pro-self-competitor.

-* If you chose Option B then you're a pro-self-individualist.
+* If you chose Option B, then you're a pro-self-individualist.

-* If you chose Option C then ou're pro-social-cooperator.
+* If you chose Option C, then you're pro-social-cooperator.

+If you chose different options in each experiment, then you're a mix.

 ## Aims